March 2016 Istanbul bombing

 On 19 March 2016, a suicide bombing took place in Istanbul's Beyoğlu district in front of the district governor's office.
 The attack occurred at 10:55 (EET) at the intersection of Balo Street with İstiklal Avenue, a central shopping street.
 The attack caused at least five deaths, including that of the perpetrator.
 Thirty-six people were injured, including seven whose injuries were severe.
 Among those injured were twelve foreign tourists.
-Among those killed, two were of dual Israel-US nationality.
+Among those killed, three were of Israeli nationality.
 On 22 March, the Turkish interior minister said that the bomber had links with ISIL.

 Background

 The bombing was the fourth suicide bombing in Turkey in 2016, and occurred six days after a bombing in Ankara that left 37 people dead.
 The United States embassy in Ankara had issued a terrorism warning to its citizens the day before the bombing for Istanbul, Ankara, İzmir and Adana.
 The German embassy had also issued a security warning to its citizens three days before the bombing.
 Prime Minister Ahmet Davutoğlu had called the warnings "normal".
 Germany had also closed its consulate on the avenue on Thursday and Friday as a security measure.

 According to BBC, residents of Istanbul had already been vigilant before the attack due to the recent explosion in Ankara and were wary of going out.
 Following the bombing, according to Cumhuriyet, the Turkish government received heavy criticism on social media for defects in its security.